bookofproofs/bookofproofs.github.io/_sources/history/17th-century/ceva-giovanni.md

 6. Discovered what is now known as Ceva's Theorem, which states that if a line intersects the three sides of a triangle at the points A, B and C in that order, then the point bisectors of those sides will be concurrent (meet at a common point).
 7. Showed that the two diagonals of any quadrilateral are equal in length if and only if the quadrilateral is cyclic.

 Born 1 September 1647, Milan, Hapsburg Empire (now Italy).
-Died 13 May1734, Mantua, Hapsburg Empire (now Italy).
+Died 13 May 1734, Mantua, Hapsburg Empire (now Italy).

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Ceva_Giovanni/)